Chargebacks. Every event Organizer's worst nightmare.

 - Improper or badly formatted phone numbers

-- Incorrect zip code for the area.
+- The incorrect zip code for the area.
 E.G. 10001 for someone in Atlanta, GA

 - Scan every ticket to prove that it was used

-If you noticed anything suspicious, please contact us immediately.
+If you notice anything suspicious, please contact us immediately.
 We can offer advice and best practices for handling each situation.

 Some Helpful Tips